UrduITAcademy-official/security-documents/Cyber Security Program.md

-# Here is an outline of a typical cyber security program:
+# Here is an outline of a typical Cyber Security Program:

 ## I. Introduction